 The following tables feature the players with the best and worst matchups of the week.
-Each listed player shows a true-talent (TT) ranking that represents how I would rank him with a perfectly neutral game context.
-Then, that ranking is adjusted by adding the context of the venue (Ven) -- home and road and dome and outside -- the forecasted weather (Wea), and the defensive tendencies of the opponent (Def).
+Each listed player shows a true-talent (TT) ranking that represents how I would rank him within a perfectly neutral game context.
+Then, that ranking is adjusted by adding the context of the venue (Ven) -- home and road and dome and outside -- the forecasted weather (Wea), and opponent tendencies (Opp).
 The line beneath those rankings shows how much those contextual factors move projected PPR fantasy points.
 That total (Tot) number gives you a comprehensive estimate of how many fantasy points the player will score this week more or less than his typical total.

 |Best Week 13 Matchups - Quarterbacks|

 Justin Herbert suffered his worst start since Week 3 with a lone passing touchdown on Sunday in Buffalo, but that isn't too surprising.
 The Bills have shown marked improvements from their defensive nadir in Week 7 when they had the 28th-ranked DVOA pass defense and were promoting passing touchdowns by 14% per attempt.
 Just six weeks later, they are up to 15th in pass defense and cutting passing touchdowns by 16%.
 As such, Herbert remains a true-talent top-seven quarterback, and I have him first this week with the dual bonuses of playing at home in Los Angeles and facing a Patriots defense that remains in the bottom three in DVOA pass defense.
 Herbert has averaged 4.2 more fantasy points per game at home than on the road this season.
 And while it may not be fair to put trust in a split with so small a sample size, that tendency is typical of quarterbacks who play their home games in a dome.